 Body Dysmorphic Disorder

-Like OCD, people with BDD have obsessions about their physical defects, which cause them anxiety and distress, and they try to alleviate by engaging in compulsions.
-Like OCD, the compulsions do not provide any pleasure for the person, but do offer short-term relief.
-People with BDD often have less insight than those with OCD, and more delusional beliefs.
+BDD has similarities to obsessive-compulsive disorder (OCD); however, there are some important distinctions.
+Like OCD, people with BDD have obsessions that cause them anxiety and distress, and they try to alleviate their distress by engaging in compulsions (repetitive behaviors).
+Like OCD, the compulsions do not provide any pleasure.
+But people with BDD usually have less insight than those with OCD.
+They are also more likely to experience depression, thoughts that life isn’t worth living, and suicide attempts.

 Common Obsessions in BDD